Welcome to Silver Birch Class!

 You’ve probably heard that Joe Wicks, The Body Coach, is doing a daily workout at 9 a.m. for children whilst schools are closed.
 What a way to start the day!
 View his page here.

 Remember to try some Just Dance routines from Youtube.
 Which is your favourite?
-Here’s Uptown Funk…one that Mrs Bouvier’s daughter has enjoyed this week
+Here’s The Final Countdown … this is one that we all enjoyed at school. – Happy memories!

 Alternatively, if you would like some Disney themed ideas, try looking at these NHS Shake up actvity ideas.